deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 Xiù laughed, going slightly red across her nose and cheeks.
 Her fingertip ran absent-mindedly through the hair at her temple.
 "Well, when you put it like that..."

-"Mm-hmm, just you, me, a gorgeous guy... and, oh my God, he has the *hugest* TV and there’s nobody around for *miles*, so we could crank the volume right up."
+"Mm-hmm, just you, me, a gorgeous guy...and, oh my God, he has the *hugest* TV and there’s nobody around for *miles*, so we could crank the volume right up."

 Xiù giggled.
 "Mm.
 I do like to get loud…" she mused.
 Her phone jolted as she stood up.
 “I’d better book a flight and… well, let my parents know where I’m going.” she said.
 “Uh… See you soon?”